2004 Democratic National Convention

 The 2004 Democratic National Convention convened from July 26 to 29, 2004 at the FleetCenter (now the TD Garden) in Boston, Massachusetts, and nominated Senator John Kerry from Massachusetts for president and Senator John Edwards from North Carolina for vice president, respectively, in the 2004 presidential election.

-The 2004 Democratic National Convention was famous because it included the keynote speech of Barack Obama, who would go on to be elected President four years later.
+The 2004 Democratic National Convention was famous for the keynote speech of Barack Obama, who would go on to be elected President four years later.
 New Mexico Governor Bill Richardson served as chairman of the convention, while former presidential advisor to Bill Clinton, Lottie Shackelford, served as vice chairwoman of the convention.

 The 2004 Democratic National Convention marked the formal end of the active primary election season, although all meaningful primary elections had finished months earlier.
 After the convention, John Kerry and John Edwards were defeated by the incumbent George W. Bush and Dick Cheney in the general election.

 Convention themes

 The 2004 Democratic National Convention featured a theme for each day of the convention.
 The first night of the meeting focused on the theme "Plan for America's Future" with speeches devoted to building optimism for John Kerry's candidacy.
 The second night of the meeting focused on the theme "A Lifetime of Strength and Service" devoted to John Kerry's biography and his path to his nomination.
 The third night of the meeting focused on the theme "A Stronger More Secure America" devoted to issues of homeland security and the global war on terror.
 The last night of the meeting focused on the theme "Stronger at Home, Respected in the World" devoted to the overall agenda of the party to secure the borders, improving domestic welfare while at the same time promoting international cooperation in world affairs.
 The phrase "Help is on the Way" was often repeated by speakers such as John Edwards.

 This was the first major party presidential nominating convention to be held since the terrorist attacks of September 11 attacks.
 During the convention, there was a memorial service to honor the victims of the attacks.
 Haleema Salie, who lost her daughter, son-in-law, and unborn grandchild on American Flight 11, spoke.